kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 touch Application/Lib/DerivingViaElm.hs
 ```

 In `Application/Lib/DerivingViaElm.hs`, we are just inserting some logic for reducing boilerplate to `haskell-to-elm`.
 Just pasting in [this gist](https://gist.github.com/kodeFant/4513c07a78f35e0a879b0f3dd31efd9f) should do it.
-You can treat this like a library addition and you won't be touching it apart from importing it into the next file we are creating.
+You can treat this like a library addition and you won't really be changing it.

 ## Turn IHP types into JSON serializable types

-Create the Haskell to Elm types file
+Create the file where the elm-compatible types will live.

 ```
 touch Web/JsonTypes.hs
 ```

-In `Web/JsonTypes.hs` we will create types that can be directly serialized into both Json and Elm decoders.
-For starters, make a `CompanyJSON` file and a function for converting a `Company` type.
+In `Web/JsonTypes.hs` we will create types that can be directly serialized into both JSON and Elm decoders.
+For starters, make a `BookJSON` type and a function for making the type from an IHP type.

 ```haskell